National LGBT Federation: Gay Community News

 On 10 February 1988, the NGF published the Gay Community News (GCN), an 8-page tabloid newspaper.
 Tonie Walsh served as founding editor.

 In 1997, NLGF and GCN moved from the Hirschfeld Centre to the Outhouse Community Centre, located on Wicklow Street in Dublin.
 When Outhouse moved offices to Capel Street, Dublin 1 in 2001, GCN moved to its own premises on Scarlett Row in Dublin 8.

 Receipt of Atlantic Philanthropies funding in 2002 allowed NLGF to begin developing GCN as a commercially viable magazine.

 Irish Queer Archive

 In 1980, members of the NGF created the Gay Community Archives, an archival collection of material and literature associated with the LGBT community in Ireland and precursor to the Irish Queer Archive.

 The 1997 move from the Hirschfeld Centre allowed the IQA to open a small public office.

 In December 1999, the NLGF board appointed an IQA working group, comprising academics, historians and writers.

+In 2008, the Irish Queer Archive was donated to the National Library of Ireland.
+The collection contains over 250,000 press cuttings, photos, clippings for gay magazines and periodicals, and gay and lesbian films.